Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 He should have made that very clear.

-That's what the Democrats do, they're gonna cut you off with the knees, and you're gonna be, oh, you can have your fine agency, but you can't do anything.
+They're going to cut you off at the knees, and you're going to be, oh, you can have your fine agency, but you can't do anything.

 So that's mistake number one.

-Mistake number two, big media.
+Mistake number two: big media.

 I know for a fact he was advised to do something and decided not to.

-And I don't why he didn't, I don't know.
+Why he didn't, I don't know.

-But now he's suing him, you know.
+But now he's suing him.

-So he he failed to do that.
+So he failed to do that.

-Uh he didn't he didn't take aggressive action against the social media giants, and he was the first one to suffer.
+He didn't take aggressive action against the social media giants, and he was the first one to suffer.

 He's the first one they got, right?

-I mean, you know, well, sorry.
+I mean, you know, oh, sorry.

-Uh policy is personnel.
+Policy is personnel.

-And so you're right.
+And so, you're right.

-So we've seen corruption the entire history of the nation.
+So, we've seen corruption the entire history of the nation.

-It's gonna happen still.
+It's going to happen still.

-So what you gotta do is is pick and choose your battles, and the way you do that in Washington is to pick the people who can get things done based on your agenda.
+And the way you do that in Washington is to pick the people who can get things done based on your agenda.

 Reagan was a master.

-Because you know, Navy's got a mind of its own.
+Because, you know, Navy's got a mind of its own.

-I said, How did you get how did you manage all of these big headed people?
+I said, How did you get how did you manage all of these big-headed people?

-Uh I'll think of his name in a second.
+I'll think of his name in a second.

-Um so I said, How did you do that?
+So, I said, How did you do that?

 You need to think big thoughts and do big things.

-So basically, yeah, no, it's great.
+So, so basically, yeah, no, it's great.

-It's like so you so basically he used the strength of the bureaucracy against the bureaucracy.
+It's like, so you so basically he used the strength of the bureaucracy against the bureaucracy.

-It's like so you can do this, and he did it.
+It's like, so you can do this, and he did it.

-He got control of the navy, fired people, you know, he got rid of people, and he was effective.
+He got control of the Navy, fired people, you know, he got rid of people, and he was effective.

-And this is one of my criticisms of the military military, we should probably talk about another day.
+And this is one of my criticisms of the military, we should probably talk about another day.

 Did you do anything to actually win the war, beat the bad guys?

-It's like, hey, did you go to the world?
+It's like, hey, did you go?

-That famous scene in uh saving Private Ryan.
+The famous scene in saving Private Ryan.

-Yeah, is it the objective to win the war?
+Is it the objective to win the war?

 Are we trying to win the war or not?

-So this is where I judge people you're you're you know, not by the skin color, but do you know what the hell you're doing?
+You're, you know, not by the skin color, but do you know what the hell you're doing?

-Can you can you actually do the job you're supposed to do?
+Can you, can you actually do the job you're supposed to do?

-I mean, it's like I'm I'm very ambivalent.
+I mean, it's like, I'm very ambivalent.

-So yeah, I mean it's like it's pretty easy.
+So, yeah, I mean, it's like, it's pretty easy.

-One thing I like about one thing I like about Joe Biden, though, is he's really shown how um to be semi-retired, you know, like the presidency really is a part-time job.
+Can you do it or one thing I like about one thing I like about Joe Biden, though, is he's really shown how to be semi-retired.

 Yeah, it is.

-I mean, you know, I I'm surprised he's not running around in shorts half the time trying to cut his own lawn.
+I mean, you know, I'm surprised he's not running around in shorts half the time trying to cut his own lawn.

-I want to see him like I want I want real pictures of him, you know, in shorts and a t-shirt, telling the White House you have to bring him a club sandwich while he's playing Mario Kart, you know.
+I want to see him like, I want, I want real pictures of him, you know, in shorts and a t-shirt, telling the White House you have to bring him a club sandwich while he's playing Mario Kart, you know?

 Okay.

-Don't don't tempt him.
+Don't tempt him.

-Look, I I was on told by John Kelly.
+Look, I was told by John Kelly.

 No, no, no.